 His self-published novel Jetsam County is speculative fiction set in the American Frontier when a space ship crashes into the Rockies, changing the lives of those settled there, and the course of history, forever.

-- His book Aerodynamics of Yes: The Improviser’s Manual is a staple in college theatre classes.
+His "Aerodynamics of Yes: The Improviser’s Manual" is a staple in college theatre classes.

-- Once a theatre arts professor at Marymount Manhattan College, he is now developing and prototyping an improv curriculum for New York City High schools and has done additional volunteer work helping with research to gauge the social effects of improvisation on children with autism.
+He designed an improv curriculum for New York City High schools and has done additional volunteer work helping with research to gauge the social effects of improvisation on children with autism.